 Method 3: Merge Project

-If you’re using Design Master Electrical, HVAC, or Plumbing, you can use our Merge Project command to sync the project files.
+If you’re using Design Master Electrical or HVAC you can use our Merge Project command to sync the project files.

 Using this method, everyone works on a local copy of the project, with one person’s copy designated as the “master project.”
 That person can then use the Merge Project command from the master project to pull in the work everyone else has done: